50 Health Tips That Will Make You Feel 20 Years Younger

 Get outside of your comfort zone.

-Leaving your comfort zone is hard.
+Stepping outside of what you're used to is hard.
 But doing so occasionally can give you an instant feeling of youthfulness.
-“Get outside of your comfort zone—you’ve been there long enough,” says Avi Greenberg, a certified breathing coach.
-“Learn a new language or how to play an instrument.
+"Get outside of your comfort zone—you've been there long enough," says Avi Greenberg, a certified breathing coach.
+"Learn a new language or how to play an instrument.
 Challenging your growth in one area will transfer to others."
 And for more tips to keep you feeling young, sign up for our daily newsletter.

 Check your bones.